cicciolapolla/SolanaMaterzBootcamp/README.md

 To run project scripts you can use `npm run` or `yarn`.

 Available scripts:
-- "keygen"
-- "airdrop"
-- "transfer"
-- "createMint"
-- "mintToken"
-- "transferToken"
+- `keygen` to create a new wallet
+- `airdrop` airdrop 1 SOL to interact with Solana
+- `createMint` create a mint address
+- `mintToken` mint a fungible token
+- `transferToken` transfer token to a new wallet